In this article:

 Email Setup

-Actionstep lets you send emails from a matter as well as assign emails to a matter.
-For more information, please see Setting Up Personal Email Mailboxes and Setting Up System Email Mailboxes.
+For more information on setting up email within your system, please see Setting Up Personal Email Mailboxes and Setting Up System Email Mailboxes.

 Emails are grouped together into categorized list views similar to the image below.
 You can access this list by clicking Comms in the main menu bar.